apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 See also: https://doc.akka.io/docs/akka/current/common/binary-compatibility-rules.html#mixed-versioning-is-not-allowed
 ```

-The fix is typically to pick the highest Akka version, and add explicit
+The fix is typically to pick the highest Pekko version, and add explicit
 dependencies to your project as needed.
 For example, in the example above
-you might want to add `akka-persistence-query` dependency for 2.6.6.
+you might want to add `pekko-persistence-query` dependency for 2.6.6.

 @@@ note

-We recommend keeping an `akkaVersion` variable in your build file, and re-use it for all
+We recommend keeping an `pekkoVersion` variable in your build file, and re-use it for all
 included modules, so when you upgrade you can simply change it in this one place.

 @@@

-The warning includes a full list of Akka runtime dependencies in the classpath, and the version detected.
+The warning includes a full list of Pekko runtime dependencies in the classpath, and the version detected.
-You can use that information to include an explicit list of Akka artifacts you depend on into your build.
+You can use that information to include an explicit list of Pekko artifacts you depend on into your build.
 If you use
-Maven or Gradle, you can include the @ref:[Akka Maven BOM](../typed/guide/modules.md#actor-library) (bill
+Maven or Gradle, you can include the @ref:[Pekko Maven BOM](../typed/guide/modules.md#actor-library) (bill
-of materials) to help you keep all the versions of your Akka dependencies in sync.
+of materials) to help you keep all the versions of your Pekko dependencies in sync.

 ## The meaning of "may change"